Scholarships and Awards

 went well beyond the Annual Meeting, as she became affectionately known as “The First Lady of Forensic Science”.
 To honor her spirit and enthusiasm, a student research grant fund has been established.
 The Carol De Forest Student Research Grant, to be awarded each year, has been designed to provide full time undergraduate or graduate forensic science students with financial assistance to conduct research.

-Click the link below if you wish to donate to the Carol De Forest Grant Fund.
+Click the link if you wish to donate to the Carol De Forest Grant Fund.

 Carol De Forest Forensic Science Research Grants - Award is $2500.
 Eligibility is for both full-time undergraduate and graduate students and two research grants will be awarded.

 Applicants must complete the application and submit with the required attachments.
 All submissions must be received and completed by April 30th.
 The deadline is firm with no extension.
 Please submit application and all accompanying documents using the form below.

 Eligibility requirements for the Carol De Forest